 Related article: Why are hippos dangerous

-African buffaloes exhibit some intelligent behavior, such as having a clear social structure, staying in a range close to the water, and being really vengeful.
+African buffaloes exhibit some intelligent behaviour, such as having a clear social structure, staying in a range close to the water, and being really vengeful.
 An attacked buffalo will go after the attacker (human or animal) with everything it has.

 Many hunters have lost their lives because their first shot didn't kill the buffalo and it charged at them with resolve.